Betal

-Betal or Vetal (Konkani: वेताळ), (Marathi: वेताळ) a Bhairava form of Shiva is a popular god in Goa, Sindhudurg district & Kolhapur of Maharashtra and Karwar of Karnataka in India.
+Betal, Vetal (Konkani: वेताळ), (Marathi: वेताळ) or Vetoba, a Bhairava form of Shiva is a popular god in Goa, Sindhudurg district & Kolhapur of Maharashtra and Karwar of Karnataka in India.
 Betal is also known as Vetoba in the Konkan area of Maharashtra and Goa, and in the Sindhudurg district.

 Vetoba is a deity of the Shaivites, and also known as Agyavetal, Pralayvetal and Iwalavetal.
 He holds a sword and a skull bowl.

 History

 Betal was a deity of the people of the Konkan.
 The name Betala is derived from the word Vetala.
 Betal is a grāmadevatā, a protector deity of the local community.

 Vetāla is one of the most famous and popular divine or semi-divine beings.
 Almost everyone recognizes him from the Vetāla-pañcaviṃśatī (Vikrama-Vetāla) stories.
 In Maharashtra, especially in the coastal Konkan region, Vetāla is more popular as the folk deity Vetobā.
 His nature, appearance, and roles highlight that he is a kshetrapāla or protector deity.

 In the Puranas, he is treated as a Śivagaṇa.
 They associate him with Bhairava, another Śivagaṇa, who is often glorified as an incarnation of Shiva.
 Bhairava is also worshipped as Bhairobā or Bhairī in the Konkan.